4 children hit in crosswalk on way to school in Colorado

 COLORADO SPRINGS, Colo.
-(AP) — Four children were injured, one of them critically, after being run over on their way to school Thursday morning in Colorado.
+(AP) — Four elementary school students were injured, one of them seriously, after being run over on their way to class Thursday morning in Colorado.

-Police are still investigating what led up to the crash in Colorado Springs.
-Witnesses told The Gazette (http://bit.ly/2jnOqgZ) that a crossing guard had stopped traffic at a crosswalk so the children could cross when a car made a right turn into them, dragging them underneath the car.
+Police say they were hit by a car trying to make a right turn at an intersection.
+Witnesses told The Gazette (http://bit.ly/2jnOqgZ) that the children — three siblings and a cousin — were crossing in a crosswalk with the help of a crossing guard.

 Police spokesman Lt.
-Howard Black says some people who saw the crash rushed over to lift the car off the children.
+Howard Black says people who saw the crash rushed over to lift the car off the children.
 He said one of them needed to be pulled free.

-All four children were taken to the hospital, but the nature of their injuries wasn’t released.
+All four children were taken to the hospital, and two were admitted.
+Their injuries weren’t released, but police say they’re expected to recover.

 Most Read Stories